Vegan lentil quinoa and vegetable stuffed peppers that are packed with protein, flavor, and all things delicious.

 LENTIL QUINOA AND VEGETABLE STUFFED PEPPERS

-- 2 tbsp ground flax seed + 6 tablespoons of water – mixed together well – This is your “egg.”
+- 2 tablespoon ground flax seed + 6 tablespoons of water – mixed together well – This is your “egg.”

 - 1 cup lentils + 4 cups of water – rinse and check the lentils for foreign objects